weraseemann/meet/README.md

 # Meet App
 It is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+  ## Serverless for Meet App
+Concidering the project requirements this App is not going to be complex and will not need much security as the data is not supposed to be highly sensitive .
+Serverless Provider is conform with the programming language of the project.
+Serverless functions for the Meet App allows scaling based on demand.
+With serverless functions the app remains responsive regardless of level of traffic, reduce costs associated with running and maintaining servers 24/7.
+Payments will only be made when functions are executed.
+Using serverless functions I don’t need to worry about managing servers or infrastructure, I can only concentrate my workload on coding.

 # Key Features:
 ● Filter Events by City.
 ● Show/Hide Event Details.